Jan 10, 2022

-Timmins is able to make that personal connection thanks to an innovative program that melds cutting-edge data and analytics capabilities with old-fashioned telephone calls from nurse case managers.
+Timmins was able to make that personal connection thanks to an innovative program that melds cutting-edge data and analytics capabilities with old-fashioned telephone calls from nurse case managers.

 Reaching out to the most vulnerable

-The outreach initiative was born out of a commitment by Blue Cross to take a proactive approach amid the health crisis, rather than wait for members to seek help.
+Blue Cross’ COVID outreach initiative was born out of a commitment to take a proactive approach amid the health crisis, rather than wait for members to seek help.

 "This effort is a way for us to answer these questions and identify insights we can use to help our members, accounts and providers during this health crisis.”

 Then nurse case managers began calling those with the highest risk scores.

 The calls often were greeted with relief.

 “We’ve gotten a lot of great feedback from members who really appreciated the call,” said Blue Cross Vice President of Clinical Operations Kathy Gardner, who also is a registered nurse.
 “In the first half of the year when there was so much information out there about the surging Delta variant and vaccines, and things were changing so quickly, our members appreciated hearing from us and learning how to protect themselves and stay healthy.”

 As the state’s largest not-for-profit health plan, over the past year, Blue Cross has helped support Massachusetts’ successful vaccination rollout, resulting in one of the highest vaccination rates in the country.

 Gardner noted that mid 2021, when the majority of Massachusetts residents and Blue Cross Blue Shield of Massachusetts members had been vaccinated, the team changed course, and nurse case managers began integrating COVID education into the standard calls they make to members with chronic conditions, or roughly an additional 35,000 members.